Flood FactorFind frequently asked questions about Flood Factor®, articles about the flood methodology and details on flood solutions.

 Want access to our data?

-For nonprofits, academics, and the public sector, aggregated flood risk summary statistics are now available for public, noncommercial use through the AWS Registry of Open Data and on ESRI’s Living Atlas and Maps for Public Policy sites.
+For nonprofits, academics, and the public sector, aggregated flood, wildfire, and heat risk summary statistics are now available for public, noncommercial use through the AWS Registry of Open Data.
 Learn more.

 If you believe your property’s FEMA zone is incorrect, a flood control feature is missing, or you have more information about a historic flood please reach out to us!